marmelroy/ObjectiveKit/README.md

 ### Modifying classes at runtime

-Add a pre-existing function from another class to your Objective class:
+Add a pre-existing selector from another class to your ObjectiveClass:
 ```swift
 let viewClass = ObjectiveClass<UIView>()
 viewClass.addSelector(#selector(testSelector), from: self.classForCoder)